Casino Royale (2006 film): Critical response

 On review aggregator website Rotten Tomatoes, the film received an approval rating of 94% based on 266 reviews, with an average rating of 7.9/10.
 The site's critical consensus reads, "Casino Royale disposes of the silliness and gadgetry that plagued recent James Bond outings, and Daniel Craig delivers what fans and critics have been waiting for: a caustic, haunted, intense reinvention of 007."
 On Metacritic, the film has a weighted average score of 80 out of 100 based on 46 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Craig's performance and credibility were particularly praised.
 During production, Craig had been subject to debate by the media and the public, as he did not appear to fit Ian Fleming's original portrait of the character as tall, dark and suave.
-The Daily Telegraph compared the quality of Craig's characterization of Bond to Sean Connery's and praised the script as smartly written, noting how the film departed from the series' conventions.
-The Times compared Craig's portrayal of the character to that of Timothy Dalton, and praised the action as "edgy", with another reviewer citing in particular the action sequence involving the cranes in Madagascar.
+The Daily Telegraph compared the quality of Craig's characterisation of Bond to Sean Connery's and praised the script as smartly written, noting how the film departed from the series' conventions.
+The Times compared Craig's portrayal of the character to that of Timothy Dalton and praised the action as "edgy", with another reviewer citing in particular the action sequence involving the cranes in Madagascar.
 Critics Paul Arendt of BBC Films, Kim Newman of Empire, and Todd McCarthy of Variety all described Craig as the first actor to truly embody Ian Fleming's James Bond from the original novel: ironic, brutal and cold.
 Arendt commented, "Craig is the first actor to really nail 007's defining characteristic: he's an absolute swine".

 The film was similarly well received in North America.
-MSNBC gave the movie a perfect 5 star rating.
-The film was described as taking James Bond "back to his roots", similar to From Russia with Love, where the focus was on character and plot rather than the high-tech gadgets and visual effects that were strongly criticized in Die Another Day.
+MSNBC gave the film a perfect 5 star rating.
+The film was described as taking James Bond "back to his roots", similar to From Russia with Love, where the focus was on character and plot rather than the high-tech gadgets and visual effects that were strongly criticised in Die Another Day.
 Entertainment Weekly named the film as the fifth best of the series, and chose Vesper Lynd as the fourth best Bond girl in the series.
 Some newspaper columnists and critics were impressed enough by Craig's performance to consider him a viable candidate for an Academy Award nomination.